upperstream/packer-templates/alpine/alpine-3.17/README.md

 ## Default settings

-These default settings are done by the file `Vagrantfile.Alpine3.17` which will be included in the box.
+These default settings are done by the file `Vagrantfile.Alpine3.17+` which will be included in the box.
 You can override this setting by your own `Vagrantfile`.

 ### Synced Folder

-Synced Folder of this box is disabled by default, alhtough VirtualBox Guest Additions is installed on the box.
+Synced Folder of this box is disabled by default, although VirtualBox Guest Additions is installed on the box.
 You can enable this feature using `config.vm.synced_folder` method in your `Vagrantfile`.